Can a B2B wire transfer be reversed?

 Like it?
 Share it

-Can you get wire transfers back?
+Can you get a wire transfer back?

 If the funds have already been accepted by the receiving bank (if the money is already in their bank accounts), then it’s impossible to retrieve the money sent by the sender.